Richland sheriff opens probe into potential misuse of county government credit cards

 Councilwoman Gwen Kennedy spent nearly $1,000 at clothing and apparel stores, purchases she later reimbursed when she realized she “pulled the wrong card out,” she said at the time.

-More recently, The State newspaper reported on charges to a drive-in movie theater and charges from Councilwoman Dalhi Myers for an overseas trip to Greece.
+More recently, The State newspaper reported on charges to a drive-in movie theater.
+The charges from Myers, for her trip to Greece, were another revelation.

 Both Myers and Kennedy lost primary election bids to keep their seats last month.